Student Mentor Program

 Finding a Mentor or Becoming a Mentor

-You can register to become mentee by completing filling out an application form which you can find on Level 2, or by emailing the program coordinator Vizak Gagrat at Vizak.Gagrat@JCUB.edu.au.
+You can register to become mentee by emailing the program coordinator Vizak Gagrat at Vizak.Gagrat@JCUB.edu.au.

 It can be daunting when you first arrive in a new country, city, and university.
 Mentors know what it is like being new - only they have found their way around, have a good understanding of their degree and are achieving good results.
 You will be able to learn from them as they share with you their experiences regarding their study experience at JCUB and living in a new and different country.

 You know your way around Brisbane - even uni!
 But perhaps your study commitments are becoming a weight that is increasingly harder to bear.
-A Study Coach can help you learn valuable skills aimed at mastering the management of your study while providing support and encouragement to help you on your way to achieving your academic (and personal!) potential.
-Study Coaches won't necessarily have studies the same subjects as you, but these mentors know what it takes to apply oneself and want to share their experiences with you so that you can become the best you can be.
+A Study Mentor can help you learn valuable skills aimed at mastering the management of your study while providing support and encouragement to help you on your way to achieving your academic (and personal!) potential.
+Study Mentors won't necessarily have studied the same subjects as you, but these mentors know what it takes to apply oneself and want to share their experiences with you so that you can become the best you can be.

 The Role of a Mentor